 Even if you haven’t been covered by major publications yet, you can solicit testimonials from satisfied customers to increase trust with prospective buyers.
 If possible, feature the full name and an image of the person – anything that increases legitimacy.

-In today’s celebrity-saturated culture, some opinions are worth more than others.
-SoYoung happens to have photos of celebrities using our products, so this is incredibly valuable in building brand credibility and improving your branding.
+In today’s celebrity-saturated culture, some opinions are worth more than others. our e-commerce business happens to have photos of celebrities using our products, so this is incredibly valuable in building brand credibility and improving your branding.
 If appropriate, you may consider gifting products to celebrities in an effort to get photographs of celebrities using your products.
 The photos typically take care of themselves (Most of the photos we have were found on celebrity gossip sites, which customers and retailers alerted us to)

 Your messaging needs to strike a balance between describing what your product is and illustrating its benefits.
 I am often surprised how often taglines leave me with no idea what the product actually is or how it is different.
 In the early stages of your brand, being able to powerfully summarize your business in one sentence is more important than having a catchy phrase.